Image and Point-cloud Classification for Jet Analysis in High-Energy Physics: A survey: Introduction

-The data acquisition system of \ac{LHC} stores the data on tape using grid computing, it can be disseminated for offline analysis aimed at extracting information concerning particle trajectories formed within the detectors.
-These trajectories contain concealed details about numerous particle characteristics.
 Computer vision techniques become relevant and play a crucial role during the analysis of offline data.
 Specifically, in the realm of \ac{HEP} data analysis, \ac{ML} algorithms have found success, leading to significant enhancements in event classification performance when contrasted with traditional methods rooted in expert understanding.
 Techniques like \ac{BDT}, shallow neural networks, and similar approaches have been employed in \ac{HEP} data analysis.
 More recently, \ac{DNN} or \ac{DL} have gained widespread adoption due to their applicability to intricate data structures such as images, videos, natural language, or sensor data.
 There are ongoing investigations into applying \acp{DNN} for analyzing granular details like particle positions and momentum as they traverse the detector.
 This has shown increased effectiveness in selecting signal events compared to \ac{ML} algorithms employing conventional feature variables rooted in physics knowledge \cite{kim2023multi}.